granthamtaylor/nerf/docs/README.md

 # Neural Radiance Fields - Flyte Tutorial

-This repository contains a basic tutorial on using [Flyte](https://flyte.org/) with Neural Radiance Fields (NeRF).
+This repository contains a basic tutorial on using [Flyte](https://flyte.org/) to train Neural Radiance Field (NeRF) models to compress basic bitmap images.

-Flyte is a workflow automation platform for complex, mission-critical data and machine learning processes.

 ## Table of Contents